 Standard Attack Pattern - A standard level attack pattern in CAPEC is focused on a specific methodology or technique used in an attack.
 It is often seen as a singular piece of a fully executed attack.
 A standard attack pattern is meant to provide sufficient details to understand the specific technique and how it attempts to accomplish a desired goal.
 A standard level attack pattern is a specific type of a more abstract meta level attack pattern.

-The adversary must have previously installed the malicious application that will run in place of the trusted activity.
+The adversary must have previously installed the malicious application onto the Android device that will run in place of the trusted activity.

 The adversary must typically overcome network and host defenses in order to place malware on the system.

 Malware capable of acting on the adversary's objectives.